 Well, this is one of those features that does work if you have the patience to let it do it or if your not able to park yourself.
 For me its a gimmick that will never get used except to test it because I can park and I can do it much quicker and more accurately, but some may find this feature of use.
 The vehicle does have all around sonar so parking by ear is easy to do yourself.

-Its as-if the infotainment was tweaked slightly to make it work with the EV but they couldn't be bothered to add the key functionality and data that you or I might want.
+Its as-if the software was tweaked slightly to make it work with the EV but they couldn't be bothered to add the key functionality and data that you or I might want which serves to detract from an otherwise good vehicle.
 To take it further all this data that's collected cannot be downloaded or exported anywhere even though there's a USB port which for a business makes it hard to track mile performance metrics.
 Ideally you would want to be able to download a record of Kw/H used, regenerated and fuel used which would give everything needed.
 I know that Toyota don't expect to sell that many PHEV's but for the price they could at least dedicate some time to driver information.

 There's a lot of talk around the economics of EV's over conventional fuel vehicles, but its really down to your driving requirements and some math has to be done to work out if its going to be worth the extra costs so let's do that now.